ibm-cloud-docs/assistant/deploy-web-chat.md

     Paste the code as close to the closing `</body>` tag as possible to ensure that your page renders faster.
     {: tip}

     The following HTML snippet is the source for a test page that you can copy and save as a file with a .html extension for testing purposes.
-You would replace the script element block here with the script elements you copied from the Web Chat integration setup page.
+You would replace the script element block here with the script elements you copied from the web chat integration setup page.

     ```html
     <html>